Sarthak-Gupta-Deloitte/rn-app-template/README.md

 yarn or npm install
 ```

-done not need to pod install, it will auto trigger after package install.
+No need to install pod, it will auto trigger once the package is installed.

 ----------------------------------------------------------